-There is all kinds of information on caring for kittens, mommy cats, and special needs kitties but no one really touches on our senior felines.
-I feel it is important to not only raise a kitten with proper love and care, but to also continue to care for them into their elder years the right way to ensure a long healthy and happy life.
+There are all kinds of information on caring for kittens, mommy cats, and special needs kitties but no one really touches on our senior felines.
+I feel it is important to not only raise a kitten with proper love and care but to also continue to care for them into their elder years the right way to ensure a long healthy and happy life.
 Here are 5 simple things you can do to make your older cat’s life easier and more enjoyable!

-Mind The Height
+Mind the Height

 As cats age, they begin to have a harder time jumping as high as they once could.
 When you do not help with adjustments for your older cat, it can increase injury risks.
 Using pet stairs is a great way to combat this issue.
 The two most important places to have stairs are by windows and by beds.
 If your cat enjoys sleeping in the bed, making a few lower level platforms at the end of it will act as stairs and keep your kitty from needing to jump.
 You can use pre-built pet stairs or you can do what I do and use a small ottoman with a tiny step-stool.
 As for window areas, you can get quite creative here using the stairs to meet a small table or a window perch your cat can enjoy for mid-day napping.